petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-2-developer-setup/client-extensions.md

 <!--IMAGE: diagram of how Client Extensions interface with Liferay-->

-You can use Liferay Workspace to develop and deploy your own client extensions, which you will explore further in *Module 10: Building Applications*.
+You can use your Liferay Workspace to develop and deploy your own client extensions, which you will explore further in [Module 10 - Building Applications](../module-10-building-applications.md).

 ## Types of Client Extensions

-There are four classifications of Liferay client extensions:
+There are four types of Liferay client extensions:

 1. **Batch** client extensions provide data entities to your Liferay instance, such as object or workflow definitions.